HL7/dicom-sr/input/pagecontent/background.md

 The transformation described is one direction.
 It may not be possible to reconstruct a complete DICOM SR from a set of FHIR resources created based on this IG.

 DICOM SR mapping is limited to the Observation Resource and a small set of related resources.
 The resultant mapping is provided, as a minimum, a composition or bundle of Observations.
 Depending on the use case, the observations may be part of or contained in a Diagnostic Report.
-Use case-specific requirements to construct a diagnostic report(e.g. Mammography) may require the transformation described by this IG.
+Use case-specific requirements to construct a diagnostic report(e.g., Mammography) may require the transformation described by this IG.
 However, the specification of those use cases is not in scope for this IG.

 Therefore, Observations created according to this IG may not include all context relevant to their interpretation.